stawmaster/auto-get-openstack-consoles/README.md

 To do:
--bundle the gathered information as a JSON file.
+- bundle the gathered information as a JSON file.
--create a webpage that sends GET request to api's root /refresh.
+- create a webpage that sends GET request to api's root /refresh.
--profit.
+- profit.